jasongrimes/fretboardfoundation/_chapters/010-playing-by-ear/040-skating.md

 This free ability to range all over the instrument can be liberating and fun.
 The eloquent Mick Goodrick called it "the realm of the electric ice-skating rink" [(1987, p.
 30)](references#goodrick-1987).
-The guitar's full tonal capabilities have been opened.
+The guitar's full tonal capabilities have been engaged.

 When skating around the fretboard, orientation becomes important.